Hi. This post deserves an appropriate title. Here it is:

 I have for you, in this mega tutorial, a direct-to-the point summary of the plot, themes and characters of the play, Harvest of Corruption by the Nigerian playwright, Frank Ogodo Ogbeche.

-You can download your free PDF copy of a complete summary of Harvest of Corruption right from this page.
+You can download your PDF copy of a complete summary of Harvest of Corruption right from this page.

 This tutorial will introduce you to the major and minor themes in the play.